SMA2016a/MM3rdpartyPublic/README.md

+**This Repository is WIP and should not currently be used to build Micro-Manager**

 This repository is adapted from the svn repository at https://valelab4.ucsf.edu/svn/3rdpartypublic/ It provides all publically available dependencies that are needed to build the Micro-Manager project.
 This repository is used as a submodule of the main project.